RowenTey/teybot/README.md

 ## 📚 Docs

-API docs are served at `/docs` endpoint
+API docs are served at `/docs` endpoint.